-Tenant's obligation: home insurance
+Tenant obligation: home insurance covering rental risks

-Verified 29 September 2022 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 16 April 2025 - Directorate for Legal and Administrative Information (Prime Minister)

 Warning

-• Once a year, at his request
+• Once a year, at the request of the owner (or the real estate agency).

 Répondez aux questions successives et les réponses s’afficheront automatiquement